Ulcerative colitis

 Ulcerative colitis: prevention, early detection, prognosis

 The causes behind ulcerative colitis are not yet known.
 Therefore, it is also not possible to effectively prevent the intestinal disease.
 Breastfeeding appears to reduce the risk of ulcerative colitis to some extent.
-Those who were breastfed for at least six months as a baby are less likely to develop the bowel disease than a “bottle-fed” baby.
+Those who were breastfed for at least six months as a baby are less likely to develop the bowel disease than a „bottle-fed“ baby.
 It has not yet been proven whether the diet has a protective effect.
+In ulcerative colitis, early detection plays a role in that sufferers have an increased risk of colorectal cancer.
+In general, it can be said that ulcerative colitis that is discovered in time can often also be better treated.
+This reduces the risk of possible complications.

 Course and prognosis in ulcerative colitis

-Ulcerative colitis is a disease that usually progresses in episodes.
+Ulcerative colitis is a disease that usually progresses in phases.
 Phases in which the disease is active alternate with symptom-free periods.
 How often these relapses occur and how intense they are varies from person to person and depends, of course, on the correct and individually adapted therapy.
 Some experience only a few episodes over the course of their lives, while others catch them several times a year.
 Sometimes the intestine remains permanently severely inflamed.
 Then surgical removal of the colon is the correct and necessary measure.
 Fortunately, thanks to improved medications, this is now only the case for less than one in ten sufferers in Switzerland.
+It is important to get adequate treatment for ulcerative colitis.
+In addition, take advantage of regular examinations for the early detection of colorectal cancer.
+Life expectancy is then similar to that of the normal population.

 Complications of ulcerative colitis